8:30-9:30 Outside Play

 Play is the underpinning foundation of all learning in preschool.
 Teachers set up an environment of purposeful learning centers and activities.
 For young children, play is their work.
-Each Exploration class is taught by a certified early childhood teacher and two assistants.
+Each Exploration class is taught by a certified early childhood teacher and an assistant.
 There is a half day or full day option with carpool pickup available at noon and 3:00 p.m.
 The Southfield Extended Day program is available until 5:30 p.m. and early drop-off are available beginning at 7:30 a.m.
 Exploration children who use the Extended Day Program remain with familiar teachers and friends.
 They continue the Exploration experience throughout the afternoon.

 The Exploration classroom is designed to instill an early love of literature, to enrich and increase vocabulary, to develop a desire for reading, and to encourage even our youngest children to begin using writing and art implements appropriately.
 Children have varied opportunities to experience books, songs, and rhymes through play, which encourages independent exploration and a developing understanding that words and pictures represent real things in their environment.
 Each week students will have story time with the Library Director.
 Teachers create relevant books for the children using photographs of students and class activities to encourage language development and early literacy.